 What do I need to know before opening a bank or credit union account?

 The first thing to keep in mind is, "Don’t be swayed by special offers at account opening unless they will have true value to you."
 Getting a small amount of cash to open an account with a financial institution, when it doesn’t offer the services you want, is not a good idea.
 An offer of a discounted loan rate or the option to skip a loan payment or two, when you're in the market for a loan?
 That may represent enough value to make it worth your business.

 Opening a financial account involves paperwork.
 Be sure to read through the disclosures, either at opening or soon thereafter.
 You'll want to be aware of the fees (e.g., closing, maintenance, overdraft) and any balance requirements associated with the account before you open it.
 Ask about these items as part of your initial research and make notes so you can refer back when you're making a final decision.

 At a Bank you're a customer, at a Credit Union you're a member

 What's with this whole "membership" thing at credit unions?
 That's the community part of the cooperative way to bank.
 When you open an account with a credit union, they consider it "joining" the credit union.
 You actually become a partial owner of the cooperative that is the credit union.
-Credit unions are a collaborative community based entity.
-Of course in the grand scheme it may seem a very small difference, but credit unions do not take that "small difference" lightly.
-Decisions on management and operation are made with the specific credit union members’ best interest in mind.
+Credit unions are collaborative community-based entities.
+Of course in the grand scheme, it may seem a very small difference, but credit unions do not take that "small difference" lightly.
+Decisions on management and operation are made with the specific credit union members’ best interests in mind.
 The credit union will often ask members for feedback or offer opportunities to contribute in focus groups and surveys to assist the credit union’s planning and strategy.
 If you're looking for a financial institution where your opinion matters, a credit union is a good choice.